ELECTRICITY FOR ALL PROGRAM

 Today, there are calculated to be over 1.2 billion people with no access to essential power services, which negatively influences their quality of life and opportunities for development.

-This ambitious initiative is centred on performing sustainable electrification actions, so we take advantage of our technical, logistical, organisational and financial capacity
+This ambitious initiative is centered on performing sustainable electrification actions, so we take advantage of our technical, logistical, organisational and financial capacity.

 Electricity for all has three lines of action: